-Alzheimer’s care costs $200 billion each year, according to the Alzheimer’s Association.
-And as the Baby Boomers age, we’re looking at a massive problem that’s only going to increase.
+Alzheimer’s care costs $236 billion each year, according to the Alzheimer’s Association.
+As Baby Boomers age, we’re looking at a massive problem that’s only going to increase.

-There’s no better time to create a shift in focus, to help others understand the immense impact these numbers are going to have on our society in the years to come.
+There’s no better time than now to create a shift in focus, and to help others understand the immense impact these numbers are going to have on our society in the years to come.

-Meryl Comer, a seasoned broadcast journalist and President of the Geoffrey Beene Foundation Alzheimer’s Initiative and a long-term caregiver to her husband who was diagnosed with early onset Alzheimer’s at age 58, said in an interview with A Place for Mom, “We need to wage a war on Alzheimer’s, just as we did with cancer.
-We need options around the disease.
-Baby boomers need to say the disease is ‘unacceptable for our future.”
+Meryl Comer, a seasoned broadcast journalist, President of the Geoffrey Beene Foundation Alzheimer’s Initiative and a long-term caregiver to her husband who was diagnosed with early onset Alzheimer’s at age 58, said in an interview with A Place for Mom:

-Comer begs the question, “How can the government spend 200 billion dollars annually on care and less than 1% on research?
+Comer continues by begging the question, “How can the government spend 200 billion dollars annually on care and less than 1% on research?
 We need to be on the fast track for therapies like HIV/AIDS and cancer.”

-As passionate about finding answers, treatment options and possible cures as most research scientists are, without proper funding they simply can’t afford to take on the work.
+As passionate about finding answers, possible cures and treatment options as most research scientists are, without proper funding they simply can’t afford to take on the work.

-In a 2013 survey of biomedical scientists doing early stage drug development for Alzheimer’s disease raised concerns that research funding is disproportionately low and risks putting labs developing treatments for the neurological disease in funding limbo.
+In a survey, biomedical scientists doing early stage drug development for Alzheimer’s raised concerns that research funding is disproportionately low and risks putting labs developing treatments for the neurological disease in funding limbo.

-About 94% said a lack of federal funding for brain and eye disease research is impeding scientific discoveries and 91 percent said that this is driving scientists from the field.
+The survey showed that 94% of scientists said a lack of federal funding for eye and brain disease research is impeding scientific discoveries and 91% said that this is driving scientists from the field.
 The concern is that the funding challenges faced even by labs that have received funding in the past will deter future generations of scientists from pursuing research and instead opt for careers that command better salaries and maybe less stress.